 Your frozen embryo transfer (FET) date will be determined by your particular cycle and the time it takes for your lining to develop to an optimal stage.

 Lining development occurs with the assistance of estrogen and progesterone.
 The amount of time a woman spends on estrogen before starting progesterone varies by woman.
-The day the embryo will be transferred is ultimately dependent upon the day progesterone is started.
+The embryo will ultimately be transferred, depending on the day progesterone begins.

-The timeline for your transfer is, therefore, somewhat variable.
-You will be monitored closely by your fertility team who will use ultrasound and bloodwork to track your lining’s progress and set a final date for your transfer.
-As you can see from the sample calendar below, the transfer date will likely fall around the 18th day after your estrogen baseline which is day 1.
+Therefore, the timeline for your transfer is somewhat variable.
+Your fertility team will monitor you closely, using ultrasound and bloodwork to track your lining’s progress and set a final date for your transfer.
+As you can see from the sample calendar below, the transfer date will likely fall around the 18th day after your estrogen baseline, which is day 1.

 Below is a sample FET calendar: